jackyzha0/jackyzha0.github.io/content/thoughts/information.md

 [Source](https://www.youtube.com/watch?v=pfP7AjwIZI8)

+We store, access, and organize information through [information systems](thoughts/information%20system.md).

 Characteristics
 * Truthfulness: information is correct
 * Aboutness: tells us about something else
 * Thingness: information is a thing, although perhaps intangible

-The study of information in and of itself is a research area too, through [education and epistemology](toc/education-and-epistemology.md) and the [Information Professions](thoughts/information-professions.md)
+The study of information in and of itself is a research area too, through and the [Information Professions](thoughts/information%20professions.md)

 ### Hierarchy
 In informatics, there exists the concept of an Information Hierarchy, Knowledge Pyramid, or DIKW Hierarchy.